fewspider/SwiftChromeActivity/README.md

 `open SwiftChromeActivity.xcworkspace`

-run the Example in your phone and make sure chrome is already installed.
+run the Example in your iPhone and make sure chrome is already installed.
 You can see the demo in your iPhone.

 ## Demo